 Phelps Memorial Health Center has taken a number of precautions to ensure your safety.

 *Only authorized visitors are allowed in the hospital.
 Your birthing coach can be at your side the entire time.
-They will be screened every time they enter the building.
+They will be screened daily.
 We ask that they remain in your room and not roam the halls.
 Meals and beverages will be delivered by our Terrace Café team to your coach upon request.

 Absolutely!
 Each new mom will be able to have one support person.

 It’s important that you follow the recommended guidelines from the CDC.
 Limit exposure to others.
 We know it’s exciting, and people want to see your baby, but it’s not safe for anyone at this time.
 Use technology to show off your new bundle.
 Wash your hands often, with soap and water for at least 20 seconds.
 Always cover coughs and sneezes.
 Clean and disinfect frequently touched surfaces daily.

 All of our patient rooms have windows to the outside.
 We have added room numbers so friends and family can come visit outside with you and your baby safely behind the glass.